elec327/elec327.github.io/bonus.md

 ---

-### Lab 2 Bonus - Implement PWM modulation or other fun things
+### Lab 3 Bonus - Create a large digital clock or other fun things with the handout PCB

-**[1-2 points]** - Increase the Lab 2 pendant's battery life by implementing PWM modulation of the LEDs.
-Note that you will not be able to use the timer module PWM outputs because there aren't enough / the proper pins are not connected.
-You might use this for an interesting effect, such as making multiple LEDs light up simultaneously (but with the brightest one following the previous pattern).

-**[0.25-3 points]** - Implement a clock.
-Use the inner and outer loop of LEDs to show the minute and hour hand.
-Do something cool (maybe using PWM?) to show a second hand ticking.
-Make a youtube video!
+**[1 point]** - Implement a 2 digit stopwatch.
+With the display PCB oriented horizontally, implement a 2-digit display, and have it count hundredths of seconds.
+Use the two buttons as a start/stop and reset.
+When the time is greater than 9.9 seconds, while running, the display should show only seconds.
+When stopped, it should scroll the full three-digit time.

+**[1-2 points]** - Implement a multi-PCB clock.
+Use the header pins on the sides of the PCB to chain 2, 4 or 6 of the display PCBs together.
+Program them such that the rightmost one controls the timing of the rest of the PCBs in the chain.
+Come up with an interesting way to use one pair of buttons to control the full display, for example, to set the time, or to change the intensity.

-**[0.5-2 points]** - Create some sort of interesting game involving timing and pushing the button.
-You **must** implement a _long press_ to send the device into LPM4 (like turning off).
+**[0.5-2 points]** - Create some sort of interesting game involving the display and the buttons button.
+Optional: implement a _long press_ to send the device into LPM4 (like turning off).

-**[1-5 points]** - Implement capacitive touch with the two capacitive touch buttons.

-**[0.5-1 points]** - Implement 6, 12, or 24-sided die.
-A long press should send the device into LPM4.
-A
-short press should cause a random LED to be illuminated.
-More points will be given for fun "rolling" animations (example - lights spin around or oscillate, and then slow down on the number).
-Use some sort of special button presses to choose the number of sides of the dice.

 ---

 ### Lab 4-5 Bonus - Make your own PCB and related ideas

 __Note that all of these are PCB-related bonuses.
-You can create a second PCB for Lab 4, submit these designs on your own to SeeedStudio or OSHPark (refer to Piazza post for log in information) or submit these designs as part of the midterm or final project board runs.
+You can create a second PCB for Lab 4 or submit these designs as part of the midterm or final project board runs.
 Alternatively, you could have them manufactured yourself.
 Some of the bonuses are obviously exclusive (i.e., one PCB couldn't do everything); the rest should be considered additive (if you make one PCB that satisfies multiple bonuses, you get them all.)__